 Students will use both an inquiry-based (6E model) and a problem-based (PBL) approach to develop a detailed 6E (engage, explore, explain, extend, evaluate, e-learning/incorporate technology) lesson plan for one of the following science areas: physical science, life science, chemistry, Earth/space science, or engineering as defined by Virginia's Early Learning and Development Standards, the Virginia Science Standards of Learning, and the Next Generation Science Standards.
 They will develop a creative and engaging PBL challenge that they will integrate throughout the lesson plan (examples will be shared during class).
 Students will integrate questioning, curiosity, and active engagement with real materials in the lesson whenever possible.
 Students will include plans for classroom and behavior management and building community.
 They also will include how they will create and maintain a safe environment.
 They will use the lesson plan format provided by the instructor.
 In addition, students will develop the student sheets and any other supporting materials needed for their lesson.
-Students will create an assessment of student learning for their lesson and a rubric for the assessment.
+Students will create an assessment of student learning for their lesson and a teacher's checklist and rubric for the assessment.

-Family Science Night Activity Implementation and Reflection (20 points)
+Science Lesson Implementation and Reflection (20 points)

-In two-person partnerships, students will choose a developmentally appropriate, hands-on science activity in one of the four core science areas as defined by Virginia's Foundation Blocks of Early Learning, the Virginia Science Standards of Learning, and the Next Generation Science Standards from a variety of professional resources discussed in class.
-They will implement the activity during a Family Science Night at the Main Street Child Development Center (CDC) during regularly scheduled class time to multiple groups of young children and their families, making necessary modifications and taking reflective notes (date TBD).
-Students will bring any necessary materials for the activity (i.e., students should not ask the CDC to provide materials, even paper, scissors, or glue, with the exception of water).
-If a student is absent on the day of implementation, he/she will need to make arrangements with the CDC to visit during his/her own time to fulfill the assignment.
-Both partners should plan to lead the activity, provide support, and take anecdotal notes during multiple iterations of the activity.
+In two-person partnerships, students will choose a developmentally appropriate science lesson in one of the four core science areas as defined by Virginia's Early Learning and Development Standards, the Virginia Science Standards of Learning, and the Next Generation Science Standards from a variety of professional resources discussed in class.
+They will implement the lesson multiple times to different groups of prek-aged children at either the Mason Child Development Center or the Main Street Child Development Center (CDC) during regularly scheduled class time (if possible) to multiple groups of preschool-aged children, making necessary modifications and taking reflective notes (date TBD).
+Students will bring ALL necessary materials for the lesson.
+If a student is absent on the day of implementation, she/he will need to make arrangements with the CDC to visit during his/her own time to fulfill the assignment.
+One partner will teach her/his lesson while the other partner takes anecdotal notes during the lesson iterations and then the partners will switch roles.
+Partners will not teach the same lesson.
 Students will submit a written reflection individually in three parts.